 Intended learning outcomes: Present business-partner, and order-related business objects in detail.
 Explain product-related, process-related, and resource-related business objects.
 Produce an overview on rough-cut business objects.

-Intended learning outcomes: Present in detail the order as a business object.
-Produce an overview on terms such as business partner, due date, order promising, order confirmation, order status.
+Intended learning outcomes: Produce an overview on terms such as order promising, order confirmation, order status.
 Differentiate between order positions for items (to be) delivered and labor (to be) performed.

-Intended learning outcomes: Produce an overview on business objects such as item, specializations thereof (particularly part and component), and item family.
-Explain the product structure and the bill of material.
+Intended learning outcomes: Explain the product structure and the bill of material.
 Differentiate between a convergent and a divergent product structure.
-Describe the concepts of product family, variant, option and commonality.
+Describe the concepts of product family, product variant, and commonality.

 Intended learning outcomes: Present in detail business objects such as operation, setup and run time.
 Explain the routing sheet, the critical path, interoperation time and the production lead time.
-Describe the product module, the production structure, and the cumulative lead time.
-Disclose the process plan. and the lead time offset.

 Intended learning outcomes: Produce an overview on terms such as employees, facilities, workstations, production equipment, work center, capacity, load, work-center load.
-Explain the load profile of a work center.
-Differentiate between standard load and actual load.
-Disclose capacity utilization and work center efficiency.
-Differentiate between rated capacity and theoretical capacity.
+Differentiate between standard load and actual load

 Intended learning outcomes: Identify reasons and principles for defining rough-cut business objects.
-Disclose the rough-cut product structure and the rough-cut process plan.
+Disclose the rough-cut product structure, the rough-cut work center, the rough-cut operation, and the rough-cut process plan.
 Explain a way to derive a rough-cut process plan from a detailed process plan.
-Describe a way to establish a product load profile from a rough-cut process plan.